juhwan1014/Calculator-with-C/README.md

 # Calculator-with-C

-A calculator using C language
+This is a calculator program using C language

 This project records the process of creating a calculator for simple computational calculations in Linux environments and its results.